NumPy: matrix-sig

 The Python programming language was not originally designed for numerical computing, but attracted the attention of the scientific and engineering community early on.
 In 1995 the special interest group (SIG) matrix-sig was founded with the aim of defining an array computing package; among its members was Python designer and maintainer Guido van Rossum, who extended Python's syntax (in particular the indexing syntax) to make array computing easier.

 Numeric

-An implementation of a matrix package was completed by Jim Fulton, then generalized by Jim Hugunin and called Numeric (also variously known as the "Numerical Python extensions" or "NumPy"), with influences from the APL family of languages, Basis, MATLAB, FORTRAN, S and S+, and others.
+An implementation of a matrix package was completed by Jim Fulton, then expanded to support multi-dimensional arrays by Jim Hugunin and called Numeric (also variously known as the "Numerical Python extensions" or "NumPy"), with influences from the APL family of languages, Basis, MATLAB, FORTRAN, S and S+, and others.

 Hugunin, a graduate student at the Massachusetts Institute of Technology (MIT), joined the Corporation for National Research Initiatives (CNRI) in 1997 to work on JPython, leaving Paul Dubois of Lawrence Livermore National Laboratory (LLNL) to take over as maintainer.
 Other early contributors include David Ascher, Konrad Hinsen and Travis Oliphant.